 diocesan roles and responsibilities

-In conjunction with the Safeguarding Commission the Parish Priest has responsibility for the pastoral care of the community with special regard for those most vulnerable.
-The Priest is assisted in this responsibility by nominating a Safeguarding Representative or Safeguarding Team who are recruited by the Safeguarding Co-ordinator.
+A Priest has responsibility for the pastoral care of the community with special regard for those most vulnerable.
+The Priest is assisted in this responsibility by nominating a Parish Safeguarding Representative(s) whose recruitment and support is overseen by the safeguarding office.

-Clergy Safeguarding Advisor
+Clergy Advisor for Safeguarding

 Safeguarding Support Officer